JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol1_2.md

 In this way and in many others we could prepare ourselves for “the next age.”
 And thus we co-operate with our superiors.
 If we sincerely try to realize what changes will occur, this will bring ample opportunity for constructive thinking.
 What is needed is spiritual insight and universe-consciousness, (which only comes after God-consciousness).
 But we could begin with universemindedness, willingness to overcome prejudice from inertia and lack of imagination.
 And lack of belief in what has already been revealed of the plans of our Master.
 God and men need each other.
 Be of good cheer, it is springtime already!

-Searching among alternative religions in Holland, Henry Begemann found The Urantia Book as he was retiring from an insurance sales career.
+> Searching among alternative religions in Holland, Henry Begemann found The Urantia Book as he was retiring from an insurance sales career.
 Recognizing its importance, he immediately began translating the book into the Dutch language.
 His dedication inspired him to organize and facilitate study groups as European Field Representative.
 He served on the General Council of the Brotherhood before his death in 1990.
+{.is-info}
 # Whither goes thou, woman?

 Author: **Jeanne Melchior**